chunky-dev/docs/ChunkyDocs/docs/user_interface/render/postprocessing.md

 ![Render controls Postprocessing](../../img/user_interface/render_controls/postprocessing.png)

-- `Exposure` - Changes the images exposure.
+- `Exposure` - Changes the image's exposure.
 Default 1.

 - `Postprocessing mode` - Changes the tonemap used, each look different so pick what you like.
 Default `Gamma correction`.